 There are two item parameters in a 2PLM. ai is the discrimination parameter that represents the degree to which an item separates latent adjacent trait levels (Maurer, Raju, & Collins, 1998).
 The larger ai is, the steeper the IRF will be. bi is the difficulty parameter.
 It is the point on the latent trait (θ) scale where the probability of a correct response is equal to 0.5.
 The larger the difficulty parameter, the harder the item.
 D is the scaling factor that lets the logistic function resemble as close as possible the normal ogive curve, and is usually set equal to 1.702 (Valbuena, 2003).
 Exp stands for an exponential function.

-Samejima’s (1969) Graded Response (SGR) model is an enhancement of the 2PLM (Kosinski, 1999) and one of the most popular polytomous models in personality research.
-Under SGR, a polytomous response is broken down to a series of binary response sets by boundary response function (BRF), which is obtained by gradually merging response options (Kosinski, 1999).
+Samejima’s (1969) Graded Response (SGR) model is an extension of the 2PLM (Kosinski, 1999) and one of the most popular polytomous models in personality research.
+Under SGR, a polytomous response is broken down to a series of binary response sets by boundary response functions (BRF), which are obtained by successively merging response options (Kosinski, 1999).
 The probability of a respondent with a trait level equal to θ selecting response option k equals the probability of endorsing response option k and higher minus that of endorsing response option k+1 and higher.
 The probability of selecting option k on item i is given by:

 Pi,k θ= 11+exp-Daiθ-bi,k - 11+exp-Daiθ-bi,k+1